 The Canada Council for the Arts is committed to equity and inclusion, and welcomes applications from diverse Aboriginal, cultural and regional communities, and from people with disabilities

-This program supports the activities of Canadian professional opera/new opera companies in their community by contributing financial assistance through Annual and Multi-Year Grants or Project Grants.
+This program supports the activities of Canadian professional opera/new opera companies in their community by contributing financial assistance through Annual and Multi-Year Grants.

 Annual and Multi-Year Grants provide ongoing support to the overall activities and organizational structure of opera/new opera companies on an annual or multi-year basis.

 Activities normally funded through this program will be eligible in the New Funding Model, starting 1 April, 2017.
 Learn more ...

 Grants will be awarded based on a competitive process.
 A peer assessment committee will recommend the funding priorities and establish the amount of the Canada Council’s contribution to the proposed activities of successful applicants.

 The Canada Council for the Arts collects financial and statistical information through a national online database called CADAC (Canadian Arts Data / Données sur les arts au Canada).
 The CADAC website www.thecadac.ca enables arts organizations applying for operating funding from public funders that are partners in CADAC to submit their financial and statistical information in the same format.